 According to those who favor the law, once parrots are provided with a proper species-specific diet, suitably-sized and designed enclosures and other appropriate conditions, both breeding frequency and parenting success will improve.
 My experience with the Bronx Zoo’s huge, diverse bird collection, and with many other animal groups, also bears this out.
 Well, I’m not sure how this information will be received, but I’m betting there will be sparks!
 Please post your thoughts below.

 Hi, my name is Frank Indiviglio.
-I’m a herpetologist, zoologist, and book author, recently retired from a career spent at several zoos, aquariums, and museums, including over 20 years with the Bronx Zoo.
+I’m a zoologist and book author, recently retired from a career spent at several zoos, aquariums, and museums, including over 20 years with the Bronx Zoo.

 Please check out my posts on Twitter and Facebook.
 Each day, I highlight breaking research, conservation news and interesting stories concerning just about every type of animal imaginable.
 I look forward to hearing about your interests and experiences as well, and will use them in articles when possible.

 Please also post your questions and comments below…I’ll be sure to respond quickly.
 Thanks, until next time, Frank.